datawire/pib/README.md

 application:
   requires:
-    logs-es: # <--- this component will be accessible to all services
+    logs-es: # <--- this resource will be accessible to all services
       template: elasticsearch
   services:
     service-a: